 Whenever students and staff are exposed to direct sunlight for extended periods of time (for example, over ten minutes) they are encouraged to apply, as a minimum, a 30+ broad spectrum, water resistant sunscreen to exposed skin and to reapply as directed by the manufacturer.
-Students are encouraged to use their own sunscreen.
-However, sunscreen will be available at the Student Services Office for both staff and students.
+Students are encouraged to use their own sunscreen; however, sunscreen is available at the Student Services Office for both staff and students use.

 - Seek Protection in Shaded/Covered Areas

 During recess and lunch, students and staff are encouraged to remain in the shade or in covered areas, wherever possible.